-Here is my simple guide to do that.
+Here is a simple guide to seam seal a silnylon tent.

 - A brush that you don’t mind throwing away afterwards